-To produce a learning object required trial and error as the data is input in a form based format not as it will appear when the object is viewed by the learner, the resource used text, images, drag and drop images and a range of interactive assessments the variety of options available within Xerte enables the creation of resources that will interest and engage the learner, the size of the page is relatively small and thus limits the amount of text to be read at one time though the user is able to change the appearance and the size of the text.
+To produce a learning object required trial and error as the data is inputted into a form based format, not as it will appear when the object is viewed by the learner.
+The resource used text, images, drag and drop images and a range of interactive assessments.
+The variety of options available within Xerte enables the creation of resources that will interest and engage the learner.
+The size of the page is relatively small and thus limits the amount of text to be read at one time, though the user is able to change the appearance and the size of the text.

-Feedback from the students was mainly positive and they enjoyed the variety of learning methods the self assessment questions proved effective in confirming understanding of the topics, the students were split as to whether they would prefer on line assessment to be informal or formally recorded when using this type of resource, a comment was also made regarding the lack of a hard copy of the material for reference; this could apply to any IT based resource it is not possible to print from Xerte so back-up notes may also be required this factor also makes it difficult to proof read a resource when creating it, you have to read off screen and make notes of any errors – this is not as effective as marking up a printed copy.
+Feedback from students was mainly positive and they enjoyed the variety of learning methods.
+The self-assessment questions proved effective in confirming understanding of the topics.
+The students were split as to whether they would prefer online assessment to be informal or formally recorded when using this type of resource.
+A comment was also made regarding the lack of a hard copy of the material for reference; this could apply to any IT based resource.
+It is not possible to print from Xerte, so back-up notes may also be required.
+This factor also makes it difficult to proofread a resource when creating it, you have to read from the screen and make notes of any errors – this is not as effective as marking up a printed copy.

-Have a strong structure for the seminar, geared to questions and exploration, the students are more engaged when they can see that each section (a page or pages with associated links) corresponds to a clearly signalled aspect of the subject.
+Have a strong structure for the seminar, geared to questions and exploration.
+Students are more engaged when they can see that each section (a page or pages with associated links) corresponds to a clearly signalled aspect of the subject.

 Include links to texts/documents/readings regularly but keep them short.

-Aim for a combination of text and images and sound: pure text pages can seem dull.
+Aim for a combination of text, images and sound: pure text pages can seem dull.